 Solar pool heating may have the lowest running costs but it also offers the lowest value for your pool.
 It will add a few weeks to the beginning and end of summer, but little else.
 If you want more months of pool time, or even to swim year-round, you’ll need to look at an electric heat pump or a gas heater.

 And, even though electricity costs are variable, there are ways to offset your power usage through solar panels, as well as shopping around for better deals.
-Gas is more like petrol prices, which are dictated by supply and can’t be bartered.

 We’ve already seen gas prices go up over the past 12 months and it’s expected to rise another 12% to 18% across the country by mid-2023.
 Volatile gas prices are one of the reasons we recommend electric heat pumps over gas.